YCChenVictor/blog-frontend/_posts/software/data_structure_and_algorithm/2023-03-08-solve-problem.md

 * Bottlenecks

 Then we start to solve the problem.
 When we talk about bottleneck, it means the place having the highest time complexity.
 To solve it, we usually have two approaches: cost some space or sort it.
-Given it is already from 1 to 1000, cost some space should direct to the solution.

 The easiest way to use space for solving problem is the concept of hash table.
 We can store the data in the upper loops and use this data in the later loop.
 For example, we can decrease the time complexity with following approach: